Informationen

 • Welche Gerichte und Getränke werden serviert?

-Das Restaurant bietet eine Auswahl an Gerichten wie coffee, espresso, latte, tea, zusammen mit einer Vielzahl an Getränken an.
+Das Restaurant bietet eine Auswahl an Gerichten wie kaffee, espresso, latte, tee, zusammen mit einer Vielzahl an Getränken an.

 • Wie viel kostet im Durchschnitt ein Essen bei Peet's Coffee?